 20. Winter Begonia (2020, Rakuten Viki)

-Beijing Opera and the meaning of having someone to watch your back are the core tenants of this Chinese historical drama.
+Beijing Opera and the meaning of having someone to watch your back are the core tenets of this Chinese historical drama.
 The film follows Shang Xirui (Zheng Yin), a talented Beijing opera looking for his big break.
 He soon gets a chance, as he impresses Cheng Fengtai (Huang Xiao Ming), a wealthy businessman.
 Together, they build a theatre and begin training other performers (who are entertaining in their own right).
 Soon, they must fight to preserve this during the beginning of the Japanese invasion.

 The team went to great lengths to get the Pecking Opera right, even hiring 90-year-old Peking Opera performing artist Bi Guyun as a drama consultant.
 Each component feels authentic to the 1930s, such as the extravagant costumes, the color toning, and the music.
 Speaking of music, the OST is one of the best produced.
 It brought traditional Chinese art and culture to the mainstream media and did it justice.
 You will not regret watching this drama.